 Gestational age Gestational Age Gestational age and growth parameters help identify the risk of neonatal pathology.
 Gestational age is the primary determinant of organ maturity.
-Gestational age is loosely defined as the number... read more is loosely defined as the number of weeks between the first day of the mother's last normal menstrual period and the day of delivery.
+Neonatal gestational age is usually defined... read more is loosely defined as the number of weeks between the first day of the mother's last normal menstrual period and the day of delivery.
 More accurately, the gestational age is the difference between 14 days before the date of conception and the date of delivery.
 Gestational age is not the actual embryologic age of the fetus, but it is the universal standard among obstetricians and neonatologists for discussing fetal maturation.

-Other than genetically determined size, maternal diabetes mellitus Diabetes Mellitus in Pregnancy Pregnancy aggravates preexisting type 1 (insulin-dependent) and type 2 (non–insulin-dependent) diabetes but does not appear to exacerbate diabetic retinopathy, nephropathy, or neuropathy (1)... read more is the major cause of large-for-gestational-age (LGA) infants.
+Other than genetically determined size, maternal diabetes mellitus Diabetes Mellitus in Pregnancy Pregnancy makes glycemic control more difficult in preexisting type 1 (insulin-dependent) and type 2 (non–insulin-dependent) diabetes but does not appear to exacerbate diabetic retinopathy,... read more is the major cause of large-for-gestational-age (LGA) infants.
 The large size results from the anabolic effects of high fetal insulin levels produced in response to excessive maternal blood glucose during gestation and sometimes increased caloric intake by the mother to compensate for glucose lost in urine.
 The less well controlled the mother’s diabetes during pregnancy, the larger is the size of the fetus.

 Rare causes of macrosomia are Beckwith-Wiedemann syndrome (characterized by macrosomia, omphalocele, macroglossia, and hypoglycemia) and Sotos, Marshall, and Weaver syndromes.

 LGA infants are large and plethoric.
 The 5-minute may be low.
 These infants may be listless and limp and feed poorly.